 Place de l’Hôtel de Ville

 This large square is bordered by the classical façade of Rouen’s City Hall and the lofty Saint Ouen Abbey with its 82 m tall-high bell tower.

 Every year since 2009, a 400 m2 ice-skating rink has been set up on the square.
 This famous “frozen lake” (lac gelé) welcomes more than 20,000 people during the four weeks of Advent.
 The site also includes a fun 35 m sledge track.

 Esplanade Marcel Duchamp

 The Jardin des Neiges (Snow Garden) is located on the vast wooded esplanade in front of the Fine Arts Museum.
-Set up as an enchanting village, it hosts a number of activities for children such as storytelling and creative workshops.
+Set up as an enchanting village, it hosts several activities for children, such as storytelling and creative workshops.

 Place du Vieux-Marché and Place de la Pucelle

 With its picturesque half-timbered houses, restaurants and the modern church of St Joan of Arc, Place du Vieux-Marché is one of Rouen’s main squares.
 Initially set on Place de la Cathédrale, the tall and trendy Ferris wheel is back in Rouen in Advent 2013 after a two-year absence.
 The view from the Ferris wheel offers a breathtaking panorama over the roofs of Rouen, the bell tower of Gros Horloge, the Cathedral and the Gothic churches of St Maclou and St Ouen.

 Very close to the square lies the little yet charming Place de la Pucelle, bordered by half-timbered houses painted in bright colours.
 The square used to host a Christmas market in the past, and it is unsure whether the chalets will be back in 2013.

 The historic city centre of industrial Rouen is surprising for the first-time visitor who can stroll through its fascinating heritage made up of gothic churches and mansions, restored half-timbered houses, and well-maintained public gardens… nicknamed the “City of 100 bell towers” by French writer Victor Hugo, the capital of the Dukes of Normandy has undergone a costly upmarket restoration of its old town centre, largely pedestrianised.

 Find out more about the sites and monuments to discover in Rouen.